Twitter restricted in Turkey, according to network monitoring firm – KION546

 On Wednesday, the network monitoring firm NetBlocks said traffic filtering had been applied at the internet service provider level that was preventing Twitter users from reaching the social media site.

 The report coincided with user claims that Twitter was inaccessible in the country, and as President Recep Tayyip Erdogan began a tour of the affected region.
-It also comes as Turkish police detain individuals after sharing “provocative posts” on social media platforms.

-“Widespread reports of Twitter being throttled in Turkey,” tweeted Zeynep Tufekci, a professor at Columbia University who was born in Istanbul and a longtime scholar of large-scale social media usage.
-Tufekci added that some Twitter users had been expressing “increasing dissatisfaction” with Turkey’s response effort.
+Earlier Wednesday, the Turkish Police Force said it had arrested five people and detained 18 after sharing “provocative posts.”

+“While all rescue teams are communicating with Twitter, it’s a good idea to turn off Twitter to silence dissent.
+Good for you,” prominent Turkish journalist Fatih Altayli wrote Wednesday on his Twitter account.
+Altayli has been coordinating aid efforts through Twitter since Monday.

+Turkish actor and comedian Cem Yilmaz tweeted: “Is there an explanation for the restriction on Twitter when it may be useful for saving lives?
+While many benefits are obvious for 3 days.
+At a time like this?
+I give up.”

 The-CNN-Wire